Most Arab countries celebrate Mother’s Day on Monday, nearly two months before the occasion is marked in the US, Canada and other European countries.

-In China, the festivity falls on the fourth month of the lunar calendar, however, it is often celebrated in the second Sunday of May.
+In China, the festivity falls on the fourth month of the lunar calendar.
+However, it is often celebrated on the second Sunday of May.

 People in the United Kingdom celebrate “Mothering Sunday” on the fourth Sunday of Lent, a religious celebration in the Christian calendar that begins on Ash Wednesday and ends six weeks later on Holy Saturday.